-- Be aware that technology is a significant component in many safeguarding and wellbeing issues, and that children are at risk of online abuse (as well as face to face). - Be aware that children can abuse their peers online through: - Abusive, harassing, and misogynistic messages. - Non-consensual sharing of indecent nude and semi-nude images and/or videos, especially around chat groups. - Sharing of abusive images and pornography, to those who don't want to receive such content. - Recognise the indicators of peer-on-peer abuse, know how to identify it and respond to reports. - Recognise that peer-on-peer abuse may be taking place, even if not reported. - Understand their role in preventing it and responding to it if they believe a child may be at risk. - Understand the importance of challenging inappropriate behaviours between peers.
-If they don't, it can create an unsafe environment and lead to a culture that normalises abuse (intimate personal relationships between peers).
+- Be aware that technology is a significant component in many safeguarding and wellbeing issues, and that children are at risk of online abuse (as well as face to face). - Be aware that children can abuse their peers online through: - Abusive, harassing, and misogynistic messages. - Non-consensual sharing of indecent nude and semi-nude images and/or videos, especially around chat groups. - Sharing of abusive images and pornography, to those who don't want to receive such content. - Be aware that the Trust IT Technicians are responsible for maintaining systems for Filtering and Monitoring within schools.
+Ensure all staff are aware that it is their responsibility to report online safety concerns around Filtering and Monitoring to both the Trust IT Helpdesk and their school DSL(s). - Recognise the indicators of child-on-child abuse, know how to identify it and respond to reports.

-- Abuse can take place inside and outside of school or online. - Staff have a responsibility with regards to anonymity.
+- Recognise that child-on-child abuse may be taking place, even if not reported. - Understand their role in preventing it and responding to it if they believe a child may be at risk. - Understand the importance of challenging inappropriate behaviours between peers.
+If they don't, it can create an unsafe environment and lead to a culture that normalises abuse (intimate personal relationships between peers). - Abuse can take place inside and outside of school or online. - Staff have a responsibility with regards to anonymity.